compsocialscience/summer-institute/2026/kenya/apply.md

 We welcome applicants from all backgrounds and fields of study and they shall be evaluated  along a number of dimensions:

-1) Research and teaching in the area of computational social science.
+1) Research and publishing experience in social sciences or computer sciences.

 2) Contributions to public goods, such as creating open source software, curating public datasets, and creating educational opportunities for others.

-3) Likelihood to benefit from participation

-4) Likelihood to contribute to the educational experience of other participants

 5) Potential to spread computational social science to new intellectual communities and areas of research.
-Further, when making our evaluations, we attempt to account for an applicant’s career stage and previous educational opportunities.

 ## How To Apply

 Applicants must submit the following documents: